 What Is the Difference Between a Nurse Assistant and Nurse Aide?

-If a health care career where you'd be providing supportive services for nurses appeals to you, you might consider becoming a nurse assistant or aide.
-Read on to learn more about the duties for each.
+If you're looking for a health career with minimal education requirements, you might consider becoming a nurse assistant or aide.
+Read on to learn more about the duties of these positions.
 Schools offering Nursing degrees can also be found in these popular choices.

 Nurse Assistant and Nurse Aide Defined

 A nurse assistant and nurse aide are different titles for the same position.
 In this job, you're a health care worker acting in a basic care-giving capacity and providing support to nursing staff.
 You'll generally perform routine patient care under the supervision of physicians or licensed nurses.
 Other variations of this position include orderly, geriatric aide and hospital attendant.